blloop/weeklies-alpha/README.md

 # Weeklies

-Simple calendar app focused on weekly events.

-## Description

-A simple app to organize your weekly commitments!
+A simple app to organize your weekly events!

 Create your recurring weekly events, or "weeklies", and then plan regular events around them!

+## Features
+- Simple calendar UI displaying one week of events
+- Add weekly events by title, day of week, start time, and end time
+- Settings to toggle 24 hour time and choose an accent color
+- Responsive design to show single column on smaller screens

 ## Usage